If you think that your goldfish might be gasping for air, there are usually signs which can confirm this.

 Allow me to explain much more on this below:

-1. Staying close to the water’s surface
+1. Goldfish staying close to the water’s surface

 If your goldfish is staying closer to the surface of the water, this could potentially mean that they are struggling to breathe and could be distressed.
 This isn’t necessarily the first sign you will spot, so if you notice this, it is best to act fast.